-But for those of you who can’t find the bars anywhere, this cookie will do just fine!
-It’s a pretty simple cookie.
+But for those of you who can't find the Zero Bars anywhere, Zero Bars Cookies will do just fine!
+They're simple to make.
 The base is almost identical to the Toll House recipe, but the white chips, peanuts and almond extract make it taste completely different.
-The only place I’ve ever seen this recipe is The Advocate, so I’m providing a link.
-If you can’t get the link to work, let me know and I’ll post the recipe or email it to you.

-UPDATE: Link doesn’t work, but I’ve been making these cookies for years now and this is a good version.
+UPDATE: I've been making these cookies for years now and still love this recipe.
 The almond extract combined with the peanuts and white chips gives the cookies a unique flavor.

 - 1 cup butter softened

 - 2 eggs